pitbulk/wordpress-ssp-saml/simplesamlphp-authentication/readme.txt

 Starting from version 0.3.0 the plugin requires simpleSAMLphp 1.5 or higher.
 Use version 0.2.x of this plugin for simpleSAMLphp < 1.5 support.

 == Changelog ==

+= 0.3 =

+* Import changes from simplesamlphp-authentication 0.7 (Fixed security issue, Cleanup, removal of deprecated function calls)

+= 0.2 =

+* Avoid errors if plugin is bad configured.
+Wordpress will ignore the SAML plugin load.

+-- From the simplesamphp-authentication

 = 0.6.3 =
 * Fixed some bugs that occured when upgrading from 0.5.2 to 0.6.x